 Speech, Language and Communication Difficulties

-This specialist module relates to the increasing numbers of children and adolescents with problems in understanding (because of poor receptive skills) and in being understood (because of poor expressive skills).
+This specialist module relates to the increasing numbers of children and adolescents with problems in understanding due to poor receptive skills, and in being understood, due to poor expressive skills.

 Child and Adolescent Mental Health

 This focuses on the causation, presentation and implications of mental health difficulties in children and young people.

 A full range of the modules available can be obtained through contacting the MA SEN Programme Leader.

 Awards are available at Postgraduate Certificate level (after completion of two taught modules) and Postgraduate Diploma level (after completion of four taught modules).

 To complete the full MA SEN you go on to study a specific SEN topic that you are interested in and complete a 17,000 word dissertation.

 Modules are normally assessed by a written assignment of 5,000 words.

 Those who undertake the SpLD modules, with a view to gaining accreditation from the British Dyslexia Association, will undertake a specialist teaching practice.
 For other students, there may be opportunities to link with specialist settings on a voluntary basis.